 Literary authors and performing artists are redefining the image of the Jezebel archetype from a negative stereotype to an empowering persona.
 The reformation of the Jezebel’s identity and reputation, from a manipulating stereotype to an uplifting individual may not be a common occurrence, but the Jezebel archetype as a positive figure has earned a dignified position in literature and in reality.
 Jezebel archetypes wear their sexuality proudly.
 Her sultriness may be the first aspect of her identity that readers see, but readers must be cautious not to overlook her merit and moral standards as a character that has the potential to advance and mobilize her peers (within fiction and reality).

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Brown, Zakiya A., "Peering into the Jezebel Archetype in African American Culture and Emancipating Her from Hyper-Sexuality: Within and Beyond James Baldwin’s 'Go Tell It on the Mountain' and Alice Walker’s 'The Color Purple'" (2015).
 Student Publications.
-Paper 332.
+332.

 African American Studies Commons, Cultural History Commons, English Language and Literature Commons, Gender and Sexuality Commons, Rhetoric and Composition Commons, Social History Commons, Women's History Commons, Women's Studies Commons